malmr/web-audio-visualizer/README.md

 # Web Audio Visualizer
 Web server with flask backend and frontend to visualize WAV waveform.

 Drag & Drop or upload WAV file into frontend start page, then the waveform is plotted in the same canvas.
-The values represents the rms (root mean square) of small blocks of samples ins dBFS (fullscale).
+The values represents the RMS (root mean square) of small blocks of samples ins dBFS (fullscale).

 [![](https://i.ibb.co/wKd2Y05/2.png)](#)
 ## Requirements